Lawn-Cutting Do’s and Don’ts to Avoid Grass Damage

 Leaving behind the grass clippings instead of bagging them.
 The clippings release water and nutrients into the soil as they decompose, which helps the grass grow back strong and healthy.
 “Definitely use grass clippings as mulch,” says Zach Reece, a lawn care and home improvement pro and owner of Colony Roofers, an Atlanta roofing company.
 “This minimizes water loss, retains soil moisture and lowers the soil temperature.”

 Emma Sothern, a gardening and lawn expert who runs the website Garden Zoo with her husband, cautions against mowing wet grass.
 “No matter how scraggly your yard has gotten during rainy weeks, avoid cutting it while it’s still wet,” she says.
 “Cutting wet grass inhibits growth and raises the chance of soil compaction.”
 That’s a problem because compacted soil weakens, thins and browns grass if you don’t aerate your lawn.

 Glen DellaValle, CEO of DellaValle Management, a property management company in Lexington, Ky. that cares for more than 150 acres of private lawn, recommends frequently changing up the direction of your mowing.
 “Rotating the pattern in which you cut your grass will help it be more evenly cut over the long term,” he says.
 Another benefit: It prevents your mower’s wheels from compacting the same area over and over.

 Don’t Cut It Too Short

 Many people make the mistake of cutting their grass too short, which can harm your lawn in the long run.
+The best height to cut grass might be longer than you would expect.
 Taller grass tolerates stress better, especially during the hot summer months, and helps prevent weeds from spreading.
 Maintain a healthy lawn by aiming for a grass height of between two and 3-3/4 inches.